007tickooayush/ML-Regression-TED-talks-Porject/README.md

 - The views for sessions with longer duration is less on average basis.
 - Primary Speaker and comments are the most important features.
-- On average, sessions with longer duration have lesser views.
 - More number of languages available can increase the number of views.
 - The recency of the session published, also plays a major role in deciding the number of views.
 - Features like occupations, about_speakers, url have the least importance.